ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 ### XSS on null

-This one had more restrictions on the angle brackets, so a style trick and woosh!
+This one had more restrictions on the angle brackets, so a style trick and woosh!\
+The idea here is to have a style to cover the full screen, and execute an action on hover.
+As soon as the mouse enters the page, it's a win!

 ```html
 http://lokal/ecrire/?exec=plan&null=lalu' onmouseover=alert(domain) style='width:9999999px;height:9999999px;' foo=